Anthony Tait: Operation Cacus

 On 29 September 1986, Tait visited Barger at his house in Oakland.
 Barger showed Tait the names and photographs of various Outlaw leaders from the EPIC book.
 According to a FBI affidavit: "Barger told Tait how to retaliate against members of the Outlaws motorcycle club by murdering them one at a time".
 On 30 November 1986, Tait attended a meeting of the Oakland clubhouse where the Hells Angels spoke about their defense fund that existed to hire lawyers for those Angels facing criminal charges.
 Barger was recorded as saying that he tried to know as little as possible about the uses of the defense fund and said: "There was a judge back east that got convicted of accepting some of that".
 He made a gesture that resembled handing money under the table as he made that remark.
 Barger was apparently referring to a case in Cleveland where a judge had been bribed to throw a case that ended with the acquittal of a Hells Angel on trial for murder.
 On 17 January 1987, at a visit to Barger house, Tait asked for advice about killing Outlaws.
 Barger told him: "It doesn't matter which one.
 You're not going to get the guys that did it...You can snipe one of them...Don't get caught".

 In September 1987, three Hells Angels were beaten up by the Outlaws in Joliet, Illinois who stole their bikers vests with their Hells Angels patches, a humiliation that enraged Barger.
 On 18 October 1987, Tait was to again visit Barger's house and was notably nervous before the meeting.
-Tait drunk heavily to steel his nerves by having several shots of whiskey.
+Tait drank heavily to steel his nerves by having several shots of whiskey.
 At the meeting, Tait spoke explicitly to Barger about plans to kill several Outlaw leaders in the Midwest and received his approval.
 Tait showed Barger his plans to bomb the Outlaws clubhouse in Chicago, which he predicated would "kill five or six people".
 Barger replied: "Good.
 Especially after Joliet".
 Tait stated: "There might be innocent people there".
 Barger answered him: "That's what they get for hanging around with guys like that".